 Incentivizing loyal customers has become a big business.
 Rewards program memberships have grown at a strong, steady rate.
-According the recent data published by Colloquy, loyalty programs boasted 3.8 billion memberships in 2017.
+Pre-pandemic surveys showed nearly 4 billion loyalty program memberships, and the jury is still out on how they will fare once we return to normalcy.

 Target your loyalty for optimal rewards

-The average U.S. household belongs to 29 rewards programs but uses only 12 of them.
-“By spreading your shopping over that many programs, you risk diluting the rewards value you get back,” says author Jeff Berry, senior research director at Colloquy.
+The average U.S. household belongs to two dozen or more rewards programs but usually uses fewer than half of them.
+The drawback of participating in a lot of different programs is that you risk diluting the rewards value you get back.

-Berry suggests weeding out programs you rarely or never use, or those that no longer fit your lifestyle.
-Focus on using the memberships that you and your family like the best and use the most as well as those that offer rewards you actually want to use.
+A good tactic is to weed out programs you rarely or never use, or those that no longer fit your lifestyle.
+Focus on using the memberships that you and your family like the best and use the most, as well as those that offer rewards you really want.

 For example, if you tend to travel more often by car than by plane, choose a loyalty program that gives you fuel rewards instead of frequent flyer miles.